Amy-Reidy/Amy-Reidy/README.md

 - 👋 Hi, I’m @Amy-Reidy
 - 👀 I’m interested in international development, education, poverty alleviation, gender equality and social impact.
-- 🌱 I’m currently studying a MS in Data Science with Institute of Technology, Sligo and Google Data Analytics Professional Certification Course.
+- 🌱 I’m currently studying an MS in Data Science with Institute of Technology, Sligo, as well as my own self-study curriculum of programming, machine learning, mathematics, data viz and analytics.
-- 💞️ I’m looking to collaborate on projects which focus analyzing or solving social issues.
+- 💞️ I’m looking to collaborate on projects which focus on analyzing or solving social issues.
 - 📫 How to reach me on LinkedIn: https://www.linkedin.com/in/amy-reidy1/

 <!---